Student Life Office

 You have five business days to meet with a dean in Student Life and consult with the following offices as applicable (a meeting with each of these offices is not required)

 Residence Life.
 If you live on campus, Residence Life will automatically be notified of your intentions to take a medical leave of absence.
 Students currently living in on-campus housing will have five business days after submitting their leave request form to move out of housing.
 Students are encouraged to make arrangements to move out of on-campus housing as soon as they make a decision to take a leave.
-Please visit Moving Out of On-Campus Housing for more information.
+Please contact Residence Life for more information.

 Health and Counseling.
 If you are currently working with a counselor, case manager or medical provider at the HCC, you may find meeting with them to be beneficial to discuss topics including transfer of care to a non-Reed provider, ongoing medication management, or termination of care.